mgaren01/weatherapp/pseudocode.md

     //renderPage - display data inside molecules and organisms

+    //callWeatherAPI - use fetch to get data
+        //click handler for get weather button

     //renderAlert - when api fails or user enters bad data

     //validateUserInput - make sure have valid input